 5. Many larger employers operate schemes of 'match funding', whereby they offer to donate sums to designated charities (including SGNS) in equal proportion to sums raised or donated by their employees.

 Ask your employer whether they operate such a scheme!

-If you do not receive a receipt, please contact the Treasurer (or send SGNS an e-mail) providing full details of your donation in order that we can investigate.
+If you do not receive a receipt when requested, please contact the Treasurer (or send SGNS an e-mail) providing full details of your donation in order that we can investigate.

 Other ways of supporting SGNS......

 a) Supporting our fundraising events during the year

 b) Joining the SGNS membership scheme (for a minimum of just £5 annually).

 Membership allows you to vote at the SGNS Annual General Meeting.

 If you would like to join the membership scheme, please telephone 07724 626719 and request a membership form.

 There are several types of legacy that you might consider if you wish to remember SGNS in your Will: